aosabook/500lines/data-store/chapter.md

 ``__getitem__()`` ensures that the database is still open by calling `_assert_not_closed`.
 Aha!
-Here we see at least one reason why `DBDB` needs direct access to our `Storage` instance -- so it can enforce preconditions.
+Here we see at least one reason why `DBDB` needs direct access to our `Storage` instance: so it can enforce preconditions.
 (Do you agree with this design?
 Can you think of a different way that we could do this?)